AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

 For information about how to begin creating a request, as well as links to other important configuration options, see [Create a Data Warehouse request](/help/export/data-warehouse/create-request/t-dw-create-request.md).

+>[!NOTE]
+>
+>Consider the following when configuring a report destination:
+>
+>* We recommend using a cloud account for your report destination.
+Legacy FTP and SFTP accounts are available but are not recommended.
+>
+>* Cloud accounts are associated with your Adobe Analytics user account.
+Other users cannot use or view cloud accounts that you configure.
+>
+>* Any cloud accounts that you previously [configured for Data Feeds](/help/export/analytics-data-feed/create-feed.md) are available to use for Data Warehouse.
+>
+>* Cloud accounts that are configured for [importing Adobe Analytics classification data](/help/components/locations/locations-manager.md) from a cloud destination can be used when configuring a report destination.
+However, any locations that are configured for importing classification data cannot be used.

 1. Begin creating a request in Adobe Analytics by selecting **[!UICONTROL Tools]** > **[!UICONTROL Data Warehouse]** > [!UICONTROL **Add**].

    For additional details, see [Create a Data Warehouse request](/help/export/data-warehouse/create-request/t-dw-create-request.md).